Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-4.md

    The advanced context window feature is part of what makes **GitHub Copilot** a powerful tool for developers.
 It ensures that the AI's code suggestions are not just syntactically correct, but also semantically appropriate for the current context of your code.
 This can greatly enhance your coding efficiency and the overall quality of your code.

 Whether you are a seasoned developer looking to enhance your coding efficiency or a beginner seeking to improve your coding skills, this lab will provide valuable insights into how **GitHub Copilot** can be a powerful tool in your coding journey.
+By the end of this challenge, you aim to demonstrate to **Contoso Ltd.** how these advanced features of **GitHub Copilot** can significantly enhance coding efficiency and the overall quality of code, further reinforcing the benefits of integrating AI into the development workflow.
 Let's get started!

 ## Challenge Objectives: